vickiwang2020/VisualizationData/README.md

 # VisualizationData

-This is a collection of my data visualization practice
+This is a collection of my data visualization practice.